+The state of the s

-Sections Topics
+Sectio ns Topics

 COUNTING

 6.1 Counting and Probability

 6.2 Possibility Trees and the Multiplication Rule

 6.3 Counting Elements of Disjoint Sets: The Addition Rule

-6.4 Counting Subsets of a set: Combinations •
+6.4 Counting Subsets of a set: Combinations

 6.5 R-Combinations with Repetition Allowed

 6.7 The Binomial Theorem

+. .
 RECURSION

 8.1 Recursively Defined Sequences

 8.2 Solving Recurrence Relations by Iteration

-8.3 Second-Order Homogeneous Recurrence Relations with Constant Coe fficients
+8.3 Second-Order Homogeneous Recurrence Relations with Constant Coefficients

 8.4 General Recursive Definitions

 O-NOTATION AND THE EFFICIENCY OF ALGORITHMS

 9.1 Real-Valued Functions of a Real Variable and Their Graphs

 9.2 O-Notation

-RELATIONS
+10.4 RELATIONS

 10.1 Relations on Sets

 10.2 Reflexivity, Symmetry, and Transitivity

 10.3 Equivalence Relations

 10.5 Partial Order Relations

-GRAPHS AND TREES
+44.4 GRAPHS AND TREES

 11.1 Graphs: An Introduction

 11.2 Paths and Circuits

 11.3 Matrix Representations of Graphs

-11 / Inamamuliana a CO 1

-11.5 Trees Isomorphisms of Graphs
+11.4 Isomorphisms of Graphs

+11.5 Trees

 11.6 Spanning Trees

-11.5 Trees 11.6 Spanning Trees DEPARTMENT OF MATHEMATICS Course Coo ••

-ordinator:

-THE CHIO STATE UNIVERSITY Course Cour arison

-•

-COLUMBUS, OHIO 43210-1174